TrueConf Group Features

 • Configuring audio and video peripherals connected to the device

-• Viewing, creating, and editing perspectives
+• Viewing, Creating, and Editing Layouts

 • PTZ camera control of the device